Ever wondered what makes a great villain? Well, guest author C M Taylor has given you all you need to build your own bad guy in this blog post.

 Isn’t the entire Republic of Gilead the antagonist force in The Handmaid’s Tale?

 So, there we have it, a foolproof method to build your very own bad guy.
 Have we missed anything?
 Anything else you’d like to add?
-Head on over to the Jericho Townhouse and let us know what you think.
+Head on over to Townhouse and let us know what you think.